mmcintyre1/silently-failing-blog_retired/_posts/books/2021-01-14-the-paper-managerie-and-other-stories.md

 ---
-title: The Paper Managerie and Other Stories
+title: the paper managerie and other stories
 date: 2021-01-14T18:19:03-05:00
 categories:
   - books